tradingstrategy-ai/docs/source/glossary.rst

         The underlying concept that DeFi services are :term:`non-custodial` without direct counterparty humans and intermediates make them very efficient.

+        Decentralised finance can be seen to be a subset of :term:`web3`.

         Example decentralised finance protocols includ
         :term:`decentralised exchanges <decentralised exchange>`,
         like :term:`Uniswap` and :term:`lending protocols <lending protocol>` like :term:`Aave`.